brunogcpinheiro/automated-project-creation/windows/README.md

 npm install or yarn install

+create a .env file in root directory and fill with Github Credentials and a directory to save your project locally:

+GITHUB_USERNAME="YOURUSERNAME"
+GITHUB_PASSWORD="YOURPASSWORD"
+DIRECTORY="C:\\Users\\Bruno Pinheiro\\codes"

 create <projectname> r

 OR

 create <projectname> l

-r = Create a project locally and remotelly on GitHub l = Create a project just locally (git init already done)
+r = Create a project locally and remotely on GitHub l = Create a project just locally (git init already done)
 ```